naftalimurgor/bitgesell-utxo-dump/README.md

 A Commandline Utility to parse LevelDB state and output UTXO for Bitgesell Blockchain Network.

 **Warning:** This tool may corrupt your chainstate database.
-If it does, you will need to run `BGLd -reindex-chainstate` the next time you run bitcoin, and this usually takes around a day to complete.
+If it does, you will need to run `BGLd -reindex-chainstate` the next time you run bitgesesell node, and this usually takes around a day to complete.
 It's not a terrible problem, but it can be annoying.
 I'm not entirely sure why it happens, so if you can figure out how to fix it, that would be cool.

 You can get around this issue by first copying the chainstate database to an alternate location and then run `bitgesell-utxo-dump` pointing to this alternate location.
 Here's a example: